Nutrition and Dietetics, Bachelor of Science

 NUTR 4395 | Nutrition Counseling | 2 |

-Meeting the above major requirements also satisfies the following General Education requirements: Engaged Learning, Learning Community, two NUTR Writing Intensive courses, Life-Scientific (QLS), Physical-Scientific (QPS), and Computational, Mathematical and Analytical (QCM).
+Meeting the above major requirements also satisfies the following General Education requirements: Engaged Learning, Learning Community, two NUTR Writing Intensive courses, Life-Scientific (QLS), Physical-Scientific (QPS), Computational, Mathematical and Analytical (QCM), and Global.

 Students must apply to the Nutrition and Dietetics program for acceptance.
 Refer to the "Nutrition and Dietetics Major Application Requirements" at the beginning of the Nutrition section of this catalog for more information.